 Card, cash, cheque or bank transfer

-Reflexology is helpful for many Women’s Health problems, including menstrual problems, infertility, pregnancy and labour and difficulties in the menopause. (link to womens health)
+Reflexology is helpful for many Women’s Health problems, including menstrual problems, infertility, pregnancy and labour and difficulties in the menopause.
+(A link to my womens health is here)

 Vouchers always available for all treatments